-DATES KEY ACTIVITIES January 7, 2014 Submit staff labor allocation January 14, 2014 Submit sales AF projections January 16, 2014 Submit preliminary draft FY 14-15 operating and capital budget February 4, 2014 Submit FY 13-14 operating program projections February 6, 2014 Meet to discuss water rates and charges February 13, 2014 Meet to discuss operating and capital budgets February 25, 2014 Conduct 2nd meeting to discuss operating and capital budgets March 12, 2014 Conduct Board workshop March 24, 2014 Present budget highlights at regular Board meeting March 25, 2014 Submit program text to Finance March 26, 2014 Conduct customer agency workshop April 16, 2014 Present draft water rate and charges and Standby Charge resolutions to Finance Committee April 28, 2014 Adopt separate resolutions on West Basin water rates and Standby Charge at regular Board meeting May 14, 2014 Present draft budget document to Finance Committee May 28, 2014 Adopt FY 14-15 operating budget at regular Board meeting
+Dates Key Activities January 7, 2015 Submit staff labor allocation January 14, 2015 Submit sales AF projections January 23, 2015 Submit draft FY 15-16 operating and capital budget February 4, 2015 Submit FY 14-15 operating program projections February 6, 2015 Discuss water rates and charges February 13, 2015 Discuss operating and capital budgets February 24, 2015 Conduct 2nd meeting to discuss operating and capital budgets March 11, 2015 Conduct Board of Directors workshop March 18, 2015 Conduct customer agency workshop March 25, 2015 Submit program text to Finance Water 23, 2010 oublint program text to I mande April 15, 2015 Present draft water rate and charges and standby • charge resolutions to Finance Committee April 27, 2015 Adopt separate resolutions on West Basin water rates · and standby charge at regular Board of Directors meeting May 13, 2015 Present draft budget document to Finance Committee May 27, 2015 Adopt FY 15-16 operating budget at regular Board of Directors meeting

 January: Each manager reviews their department's personnel needs for the next fiscal year and will allocate each of their department employee's time to the various program activities and on the personnel needs to help accomplish the goals and objectives provided in the Plan.
 If a new position is deemed necessary, a request is made to Human Resources and reviewed with the General Manager.
 Based on their discussion with the requesting department, the General Manager will consider approval of adding the proposed position, if any, to the budget.
-Human Resources will submit information regarding the proposed position to the Finance Department along with a pay range.
-Water sales projections are discussed with the managers to aide in the development of water sales assumptions being made at the regional level.
-Budget versus actual reports for the current fiscal year are provided to each manager to assist in the preparation of a preliminary draft budget.
-Managers then submit their proposed programmatic operating and capital improvement program (CIP) budgets for Fiscal Year (FY) 2014-15.
+Human Resources will submit information regarding the proposed position to the Finance Department such as a pay range, position title and whether the position is full-time, part-time, permanent or limited.
+Water sales projections are discussed by the managers to aide in the development of water sales assumptions for both imported and recycled water sales.
+Budget versus actual reports for the current fiscal year are provided to each manager to assist in the preparation of a draft budget.
+Managers then submit their proposed programmatic operating and capital improvement program (CIP) budgets for Fiscal Year (FY) 2015-16.

-February: The budget versus actual reports also assist each manager in providing their year-end program projections for the current fiscal year.
-Budget staff updates its long- range financial model with the proposed operating and CIP budgets, along with water sales projections and current debt service to recommend the necessary water rates and charges to meet the budget objectives for FY 2014-15.
-Also incorporated into the budget are the anticipated Metropolitan Water District (MWD) water rates in order to know the total effect on West Basin's own water rates and charges (the changes in the MWD rate is typically passed through to West Basin's purveyors).
-The managers and budget staff meet to discuss the recommended water rates and charges to meet the budget objectives for FY 2014-15.
+February: The budget versus actual reports also assists each manager in providing their year-end program projections for the current fiscal year.
+Budget staff updates its long- range financial model with the proposed operating and CIP budgets, along with water sales projections and current debt service to recommend the necessary water rates and charges to meet the budget objectives for FY 2015-16 and future fiscal years.
+Also incorporated into the budget are the anticipated Metropolitan Water District (MWD) water rates in order to determine the total effect on West Basin's own water rates and charges (the changes in the MWD rate is passed through to West Basin's purveyors).
+The managers and budget staff meet to discuss the recommended water rates and charges to achieve the budget objectives for FY 2015-16.
 Water rate and acre-feet options are discussed and are presented to executive management for their consideration.
 The Finance Department reviews the CIP and the projected net revenues to determine if sufficient net revenues are available to meet the PAYGO requirements.
-Managers and budget staff meet with the General Manager to discuss each program operating budget and its goals and objectives along with explanations for major variances from the prior year budget.
-The General Manager will make changes to the preliminary draft budget as needed.
+Managers and budget staff meet with the General Manager to discuss each program operating budget and its goals and objectives along with explanations for major variances from the prior year budget and/or current year spending levels.
+The General Manager will make changes to the draft budget as needed.